 Google's Wear OS is the new name for Android Wear, so if you were expecting to see Android Wear 3, please reset your smartwatch software expectations.

 Google's official reasoning for the name change is to prepare for the diverse future of smartwatches.

-There are more than 40 Wear OS watches today that launched with Android Wear software, but many have already been given the new name and logo in a software update.
+There are more than 40 Wear OS watches today that launched with Android Wear software, but most have now been given the new name and logo in a software update.

 Rumors suggest there's a Google Pixel Watch in the works too.
-It'll be designed specifically designed to show off the software's full potential, and that's set to be alongside a whole bunch of new Wear OS watches we'll see throughout the year.
+It will be designed specifically to show off the software's full potential, and that's just one of many new Wear OS watches we'll likely see over the coming months.

 - Why the Wear OS name change is a smart move by Google